respawnRW/writeups/hw/flashing/README.md

         print("No records with User ID 0x5244 found, but proceeding with operations...") return data
 ```
-And finally the `process_flash` function which is responsible for processind the modified records and writing them back to the flash chip.
+And finally the `process_flash` function which is responsible for processing the modified records and writing them back to the flash chip.

 Enable writing instruction is `06h` and erase sector is `20h`.
 Iterate over the modified records in 256 byte chunks and call the write_data for each.